GyulyVGC/sniffnet/README.md

   ];
 ```

-  You can install it in your home using [Home Manager](https://github.com/nix-community/home-manager) with:
+  Alternatively, you can install it in your home using [Home Manager](https://github.com/nix-community/home-manager) with:

   ```nix
   home.packages = [